Frequently Asked Questions about IELOL

 Is IELOL taught like a college credit class (lectures, quizzes, exams)?

 IELOL has some elements of a typical blended “course” without the quizzes and exams.
-For example, there are modules with content in Moodle, active discussion boards and even assignments related to individual personal growth and leadership in higher education (all ungraded).
-Participants determine how much to engage with the program and typically respond that the more they participated the more they gained.
+For example, there are modules with content in the OLC Institute Learning Management System, active discussion boards, and even assignments related to individual personal growth and leadership in higher education.
+The estimated time for participation is about 6-8 hours per week during the Online Immersion, and past successful participants have reported that the more they participated in each activity the more they gained.

 What kind of assignments can I expect as part of the IELOL program?

 Part of the intent of IELOL is to enable your leadership within your home institution.
 Assignments are directed toward the goals of becoming visible as a leader and being aware of the institutional challenges and issues your institution currently faces.
-During week one of the IELOL Pre-Immersion Experience, you will be asked to schedule an appointment with a senior leader at your institution to discuss your participation in the IELOL program.
+During module one of the IELOL Online Immersion phase, you will be asked to schedule an appointment with a senior leader at your institution to discuss your participation in the IELOL program.
 Past participants have indicated this step helped them gain visibility within their institution and better understand the issues facing their institutions.

-You will be encouraged to talk to your president or a vice president about the context for online learning within your institution.
+You will be encouraged to talk to your president or vice president about the context of online learning within your institution.
 We advise you to schedule that meeting as soon as possible.
 After the meeting, you will also be asked to write a short statement about the context for online learning at your institution that will be shared online with other participants.
-There are multiple discussion forum assignments as well, which are a part of the modules in the IELOL Pre-Immersion Experience.
+There are multiple discussion forum assignments as well, which are a part of the modules in the IELOL Online Immersion phase.

 Does our cohort ever collectively meet at the same time for the online components of IELOL?